roman-adamchik/eslint-plugin-fsd-slivki/docs/rules/path-check-relative.md

 <!-- end auto-generated rule header -->

 Check relative imports inside a slice according to the FSD.
+With autofix.

 ## Rule Details

 This rule aims to prevent using absolute imports of modules located inside one Slice.
 This mean your module will be more isolated and don't have useless external relations.
+Autofix available.

 Examples of **incorrect** code for this rule: